Hawthorne New Jersey NYS&W Railroad Station

 Restoration and Preservation

-The VRA is getting closer to their goal of moving and preserving this station.
-The NYS&W has signed off on the VRA's proposal to move and restore the station.
+The VRA is getting closer to their goal of preserving this station.
 The VRA is looking to get the structure put on the State Historic Register.
 The 'move' is about 50 to 70 feet west, away from the corner of Royal and Diamond Bridge.
-Here's a vintage picture of how the Hawthorne NYS&W station looked (late 1890's?).
+Here's a vintage picture of how the Hawthorne NYS&W station looked (late 1890's?) and ca 1909

-The VRA wants to repair the roof, do some other repairs and maybe take out the back door and rebuild that end of the building to include the coal bin that used to be there.
-Some cosmetic work and painting needs to be done to the building as well.
+The VRA has repaired the roof, done some other repairs, taken out the back door and rebuilt the west end of the building.
+In the future a plan is to include the coal bin that used to be there.
+Much cosmetic work and painting has been done to the building as well.

 Lou DiGeronimo